tushar-c23/tushar-c23/README.md

 <a href="https://www.instagram.com/tushar._.c/" target="_blank"><img align="center" alt="tushar._.c" width="30px" src="assets/logos/instagram.png" /></a>
 </p>

+## I'm a Full Stack Developer, Competitive Programmer, and most importantly a Student!

 ### About Me:
 - 🏦 I'm an Computer Science Engineering undergrad aspiring to become a skilled software developer.
 - 🔭 I’m currently working on developing my skills in the field of Blockchain and Machine Learning/Artificial Intelligence.
 - 📝 I'm an enthusiastic Competitive Programmer and regularly compete in contests, to get more fluency in problem solving.
-- 🌱 I’m currently working with SpringBoot, PostegreSQL and GoogleCloud as a Software Engineering Intern at Sadisha Foundation.
+- 🌱 **I’m currently working with SpringBoot, PostegreSQL and GoogleCloud for the backend and Angular on the frontend as a Software Engineering Intern at Sadisha Foundation.**
 - 👯 I’m looking to collaborate on open source projects that come under the domain of my skills and the projects that can help me develop skills and learn from.
 - 🤔 I’m looking for help with procrastination.
 - 💬 Ask me about anime, politics, finance, music, games and definitely computer science.